-Regular Expressions and Finite Automata
+Regular Expressions

 The following are sections of different programming language specifications.
-Build the deterministic finite automata (DFA) and regular expressions of each of the described elements.
+Write the corresponding regular expressions for each of the described lexical elements.

-• C Identifiers [Kernighan]
+1) C Identifiers [Kernighan]

 An identifier is a sequence of letters and digits.
 The first character must be a letter; the underscore is considered a letter.
 Uppercase and lowercase letters are considered different.